-(a) The Department requires specific source and byproduct material licensees to furnish a decommissioning financial assurance arrangement in a dollar amount approved by the Department, as necessary to protect public health and safety, to ensure corrective action during operation, to ensure decontamination and decommissioning of a facility or site, and for disposal of licensed material in the event of abandonment, insolvency, or other inability of the licensee to meet the requirements of the license, the Act, or these rules.
+(a) The Department requires specific source material licensees to furnish a decommissioning financial assurance arrangement in a dollar amount approved by the Department, as necessary to protect public health and safety, to ensure corrective action during operation, to ensure decontamination and decommissioning of a facility or site, and for disposal of licensed material in the event of abandonment, insolvency, or other inability of the licensee to meet the requirements of the license, the Act, or these rules.

-(b) The costs associated with reclamation and long term care and maintenance, in accordance with this chapter shall be sufficient to ensure compliance with those standards established by the Department pertaining to bonds, sureties, and other financial arrangements to ensure adequate reclamation and long term management of such byproduct material and its disposal.
+(b) The costs associated with reclamation in accordance with this Chapter shall be sufficient to ensure compliance with those standards established by the Department pertaining to bonds, sureties, and other financial arrangements to ensure adequate reclamation and long term management of such material and its disposal.